enigmatized/NoGambleNoFuture/ResearchAndDevelopmentNotebooks/MeanReversion/README.md

 3. What are the fractal dynamic of 1min candles after a 5min 3sd> move.
 How can you use that info to optimize you exit strategies?

+4. Open and close VS high and low z-score